hyrsh/homelab-rpi/mkdocs/docs/07_hprx_vpn/lp_hprx_vpn.md

 ## Ansible configuration

-I have configured Ansible that it can reach both HAProxy/VPN nodes with an individual ssh-key and I have enough permissions to configure root-level applications (necessary because of vIP configs and port listening below port 1024; *more information*).
+I have configured Ansible that it can reach both HAProxy/VPN nodes with an individual ssh-key and I have enough permissions to configure root-level applications (necessary because of vIP configs and port listening below port 1024).

 > Disclaimer: